chuchuroth/Huawei/chatGPT.md

 Finally, I’m someone who understands both the German way of doing business—structured, punctual, direct, formal—and the Chinese pace of innovation.
 I believe this dual perspective is essential for a company like Huawei to succeed in Europe.

+---

 In summary: I bring deep German roots, a trilingual profile, proven experience in Sino-German collaborations, an entrepreneurial mindset, and strong skills in technology scouting, trend analysis, and communication.
 I’m confident I can contribute to Huawei’s Automotive Engineering Lab by scouting high-potential technologies, conducting reality checks, and building the right partnerships to strengthen Huawei’s position in Europe’s automotive ICT ecosystem.

+In short, I bring deep German roots, a trilingual profile, and proven Sino-German collaboration experience.
+I’m confident I can contribute by scouting technologies, conducting feasibility checks, and building the right partnerships to strengthen Huawei’s position in Europe.
+And I’d be very glad to discuss how I could apply these strengths to one of your current challenges.

+“In summary, my unique background, my German network, and my Sino-German project experience put me in a strong position to help Huawei’s Automotive Engineering Lab.
+I’m excited to contribute by scouting high-potential technologies, building bridges with European partners, and ensuring roadmaps that are both innovative and resilient.

+In summary, my technical expertise in mechatronics, my established network in the German tech ecosystem, and my unique background in Sino-German collaborations position me to add immediate value to the Automotive Engineering Lab.
+I’m confident in my ability to scout technologies, conduct feasibility checks, and build strategic partnerships to advance Huawei’s automotive ICT solutions.

+---

 + I am interested in this role because
 + because it perfectly aligns with my strengths: scouting emerging technologies, analyzing trends, and building strategic cooperations.
 + I am confident in my potential to become an expert in public relations and resource integration scouting.
 I am eager to apply my creativity to contribute distinctive value to your company.
 In the current era of artificial intelligence, many capabilities such as data processing and information gathering are increasingly being outperformed by AI.
 However, I believe that uniquely human qualities—particularly empathy and the ability to understand others—remain irreplaceable.
 For this reason, I find this position especially appealing, as it offers the opportunity to leverage these strengths in a meaningful way.

+**Huawei’s Advantages and Why I’m Motivated**
+“What excites me about Huawei is its **technical and business strengths** that no other automotive newcomer can match.
+For example:

+* In 2024, Huawei invested **CNY 179.7 billion (USD 25B)** into R&D — **20.8% of revenue**, which shows long-term commitment to innovation.
+* The company holds **over 240,000 patents**, including **13,473 in 5G**, making it the world leader.
+* The automotive unit’s revenue grew **4x in 2024** and turned profitable for the first time, with a valuation around **$16 billion**.
+* Huawei’s **ADS (Qiankun system)** already supports urban autonomous driving, with deployment in **22+ production models** and 23 million components shipped in 2024.
+* Its **HarmonyOS cockpit** and **5G-V2X connectivity** create an ecosystem advantage that few competitors can replicate.

+This scale, combined with the **asset-light Tier 1 model (“Huawei Inside”)**, is what sets Huawei apart from both Western startups and traditional OEMs.
+It’s not speculative technology — it’s already deployed at scale.
+That gives me confidence and motivation to contribute.”

 + I would work on immediately/ what idea I have NOW -